 Tanzania became a Party to the WHO Framework Convention on Tobacco Control on July 29, 2007.

-Tobacco Packaging and Labeling: One of ten authorized text-only health messages must be displayed on tobacco product packaging.
+One of ten authorized text-only health messages must be displayed on 30 percent of the front and back surfaces of tobacco product packaging.
+(The sale of smokeless tobacco products is prohibited.)
 The law prohibits packaging that is likely to create an erroneous impression about the characteristics or health hazards of the tobacco product or its emissions, but the law could be strengthened by specifically prohibiting terms, numbers, colors, and figurative or other signs that may be misleading or deceptive.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.

 No decision found